 B. was charged with sexual assault in relation to an allegation by his ex-girlfriend.
 She claimed that he had sexually assaulted her after they had met up for drinks.

 Prior to trial, defence counsel obtained a digital copy of the complainant’s cell phone records through a series of disclosure requests.
 Through a forensic analysis, the defence was able to uncover records that unambiguously contradicted the complainant’s version of events.
 The defence also successfully obtained an order under s.
 276 of the Criminal Code, allowing the defence to introduce evidence of the complainant and the accused’s prior sexual history for permissible purposes.

 Following a week-long trial in the Ontario Superior Court of Justice, B. was acquitted.

 Prior to trial, the defence successfully applied to obtain the counselling records of the complainant in relation to the incident.
 The records showed a number of crucial discrepancies between the complainant’s original statements and her evidence at the preliminary inquiry.

 Following a two-week trial in the Ontario Court of Justice, D. was acquitted.

 T. – Sexual assault, sexual interference, invitation to sexual touching

 T. was charged with historical counts of sexual assault, sexual interference and invitation to sexual touching in relation to two complainants.
-He was represented by Solomon Friedman.

 Following a series of pre-trial motions, T. was tried before a judge and jury in the Ontario Superior Court of Justice.
 After a two week trial, including detailed and thorough cross-examinations of both complainants, T. was found not guilty of all charges.